This is a detailed step-by-step guide to the beer-making process. It covers wholegrain brewing or brewing with a malt extract.

 7. Bottling

-However, the beer will be flat.
+The beer is fully finished after 2-4 weeks in the carboy.
+At that point, the yeast will have consumed most of the sugars and the beer will be flat.
 To carbonate the beer, extra sugar is added before bottling.
-This will give the remaining yeasts something to eat, and carbonate the bottles of beer.
+This will feed the remaining yeasts and carbonate the bottles of beer.

 The final specific gravity reading is taken at this point to calculate the ABV.